-WATER SOFTENERS FOR HARD WATER, IRON & MANGANESE
+WATER SOFTENERS – HARD WATER, IRON & MANGANESE

 There are different water softener types, including up-flow versus down-flow technology which can make a big difference, particularly if there are elevated levels of iron or manganese in the water.
 High efficiency softeners also use much less salt and water in the equipment’s regeneration cycle.
-For a full discussion describing what hard water is, see the link at Hard water.
+For more information about hard water, see the link at Hard water.

 The following chart categorizes hard water levels.
 Compare your water test results:

 The affects of hard water, iron & manganese include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
 Aside from some of the affects mentioned above, hard water scale can also build-up inside hot water heaters insulating the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
 Without water softening, you are likely to experience a reduced useful life of your hot water heater requiring early replacement.
 For outside well water lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.
+See the link at https://h2ocare.com/lawn-irrigation/.